NanoComp/meep/doc/docs/Scheme_User_Interface.md

 Instead of `material-func`, you can use `epsilon-func`: give it a function of position that returns the dielectric constant at that point.

 **Important:** If your material function returns nonlinear, dispersive (Lorentzian or conducting), or magnetic materials, you should also include a list of these materials in the `extra-materials` input variable (above) to let Meep know that it needs to support these material types in your simulation.
-For dispersive materials, you need to include a material with the *same* $\gamma$<sub>*n*</sub> and $\mu$<sub>*n*</sub> values, so you can only have a finite number of these, whereas $\sigma$<sub>*n*</sub> can vary continuously if you want and a matching $\sigma$<sub>*n*</sub> need not be specified in `extra-materials`.
-For nonlinear or conductivity materials, your `extra-materials` list need not match the actual values of $\sigma$ or $\chi$ returned by your material function, which can vary continuously if you want.
+For dispersive materials, you need to include a material with the *same* $\gamma$<sub>*n*</sub> and $\mu$<sub>*n*</sub> values, so you can only have a finite number of these, whereas $\sigma$<sub>*n*</sub> can vary continuously and a matching $\sigma$<sub>*n*</sub> need not be specified in `extra-materials`.
+For nonlinear or conductivity materials, your `extra-materials` list need not match the actual values of $\sigma$ or $\chi$ returned by your material function, which can vary continuously.

 **Complex $\varepsilon$ and $\mu$**: you cannot specify a frequency-independent complex $\varepsilon$ or $\mu$ in Meep where the imaginary part is a frequency-independent loss but there is an alternative.
 That is because there are only two important physical situations.
-First, if you only care about the loss in a narrow bandwidth around some frequency, you can set the loss at that frequency via the conductivity (see [Conductivity](Materials.md#conductivity-and-complex)).
+First, if you only care about the loss in a narrow bandwidth around some frequency, you can set the loss at that frequency via the [conductivity](Materials.md#conductivity-and-complex).
 Second, if you care about a broad bandwidth, then all physical materials have a frequency-dependent complex $\varepsilon$ and/or $\mu$, and you need to specify that frequency dependence by fitting to Lorentzian and/or Drude resonances via the `lorentzian-susceptibility` or `drude-susceptibility` classes below.

 Dispersive dielectric and magnetic materials, above, are specified via a list of objects that are subclasses of type `susceptibility`.